11 Siskiyou County players tapped for Lion's All Star Football

 High school might be over, but 11 Siskiyou County football players will have the chance to take the field one last time during the 42nd annual Lions All Star Football Game, to be held this Saturday at Chico High School Stadium.

-They’ll no longer be Tigers, Bears or Cougars, but instead Lions donning purple jerseys for the evening.
+They’ll no longer be Miners, Bears or Cougars, but instead Lions donning purple jerseys for the evening.

-In 11-man football, Gage Kinkade of Mount Shasta High School, Izaiah Martinez of Yreka High School, and Wyatt Black of Etna High School are taking part.
+In 11-man football, Izaiah Martinez of Yreka High School, Wyatt Black of Etna High School, and Gage Kinkade of Mount Shasta High School are taking part.

 In the 8-man game, Siskiyou players include Lennoux Guzman, Brendan Neville, and Enrique Sanchez of Weed High School; Evan Freeman and Kyle Jones of Dunsmuir High School; Jordan McCartney of Happy Camp High School; Teagan Walker of Tulelake High School; and Austin Martinez of Butte Valley High School, which is located in Dorris.